IEEEManCSC/Data-Science-Roadmap-IEEE-2023/General Roadmap.md

 </summary>
 <br>

-[**Anaconda**](https://www.anaconda.com/products/distribution): It’s a tool kit that fulfills all your necessities in writing and running code.
+[<h2>**Anaconda**</h2>](https://www.anaconda.com/products/distribution)Anaconda is a tool kit that fulfills all your necessities in writing and running code.
 From Powershell prompt to Jupyter Notebook and PyCharm, even R Studio (if interested to try R).
   * [A guide to install anaconda and run Jupyter Notebook.](https://www.youtube.com/watch?v=syijLJ3oQzU)
   * [A guide to deal with Jupyter Notebook.](https://www.youtube.com/watch?v=0nrjHslIvT4)